ahmadiehsan/personal_docs/docs/software/algorithms/strategies/backtracking.md

 Its core concept is to start from an initial state and brutally search for all possible solutions.
 The algorithm records the correct ones until a solution is found or all possible solutions have been tried but no solution can be found.

+Backtracking typically employs "depth-first search" to traverse the solution space.

 !!! info

-    Backtracking typically employs "depth-first search" to traverse the solution space.
+    Backtracking is an top-down approach that starts from the main problem and explores potential solution paths by recursively breaking it down into smaller subproblems.
+It systematically searches through possible options, backtracking whenever a path leads to a dead end or an invalid state.

 ## Workflow